isc-projects/kea/doc/guide/api.rst

        "arguments": { }
    }

-The server will respond with details of all recorded statistics, with result set to 0 indicating that it iterated over all statistics (even when the total number of statistics is zero).
+The server will respond with details of all recorded statistics, with a result of 0 indicating that it iterated over all statistics (even when the total number of statistics is zero).

 Response syntax: